-Appointments and Cancellations: The standard meeting time for individual psychotherapy is 45 minutes and for couples/families is 50 minutes.
+APPOINTMENTS AND CANCELLATIONS The standard meeting time for all sessions is 45 minutes.
 It is up to you, however, to determine the length of time of your sessions.
-You have the right to end your session early, however, the fee per session remains a flat rate of \$125 per individual session and \$150 per couple/family session.
-All initial-intake sessions are \$150.
+You have the right to end your session early, however, the fee per session remains a flat rate depending on the qualifications of your therapist per individual session and per couple/family session.
+All initial sessions are charged at a higher flat rate depending on the qualifications of your therapist as intake sessions run up to 50 minutes and require deep assessment.
+If we accept your insurance, you are responsible for your set co-pay.
+If your insurance is inactive, you will be responsible for the cost of the session out of pocket.

-Cancellations and re-scheduled session (if not rescheduled in the same week) will be subject to a \$100 charge if NOT RECEIVED AT LEAST 24 HOURS IN ADVANCE.
-This is necessary because a time commitment is made to you and is held exclusively for you.
+Cancellations and re-scheduled sessions (if not rescheduled in the same week) will be subject to a charge at the cost of a full out of pocket session if NOT RECEIVED AT LEAST 24 HOURS IN ADVANCE.
+This charge is out of pocket and does not go through insurance if we accept your insurance.
+This charge is necessary because a time commitment is made to you and is held exclusively for you.
 If you are late for a session, you may lose some of that session time and the cost for session remains the same.